Types of Home Care

 - Homemaker and home care aide agencies employ homemakers and home care aides.

-- Staffing and private-duty agencies generally provide nursing, homemaker, home care aides and companion services.
+- Staffing and private-duty agencies generally provide nursing, homemaker and home care aides and companion services.

 - Pharmaceutical and infusion therapy companies deliver drugs, equipment and professional services for patients receiving IV or nutritional therapies through tubes.